VCAL Achievement Awards

 Between its introduction in 2002 and 2016, VCAL enrolments increased from 545 to 23,436 with 448 providers, including schools, TAFE institutes and adult and community education centres.

-The VCAA congratulates all of the VCAL 2016 Achievement Award winners.
+The VCAA congratulates all of the VCAL Achievement Award winners from the 2018 ceremony.